-Cut out and laminate the Big Question Box resources (Big Question and Answer; the Bible Truth Unit Concepts; the Bible Truth; the Bible Verse; and, Listening Assignment signs) as well as the storyboard pictures from the Deep Down Detectives Visual Aids book.
+Cut out and laminate the Big Question Box resources (Big Question and Answer; the Bible Truth Unit Concepts; the Bible Truth; the Bible Verse; and, Listening Assignment signs) as well as the storyboard pictures or Simple Story Scenes from the Deep Down Detectives Visual Aids book.
 Stick velcro on the back of the storyboard pictures to get them ready to be used in story-telling and in the Story Review game.
-More information about making storyboard pictures can be found in Appendix E of the Core Curriculum and Visual Aid books.
+More information about making durable storyboard pictures/Story Scenes can be found in Appendix E of the Core Curriculum and Visual Aid books.